luislavena/learn-ansible/README.md

-# learn ansible
+# learning ansible

-This is my attempt to understand concepts and structure of [Ansible](https://github.com/ansible/ansible) and at the same time be able to create something useful and maintainable.
+This is my attempt to understand concepts and structure of [Ansible](https://github.com/ansible/ansible) and at the same time be able to create something useful and maintainable, at least for me.

+The idea is be able to provision individual web servers to run my Ruby applications or cluster with specific roles.

+Keep reading if you're interested in the details.

 ## Requirements